 The Best Watercolor Supplies for Beginners

-A disclaimer before I begin.
-As your watercolor skills grow, you will develop your own preferences as you experiment.
+Before I begin, I want to make a disclaimer: As your watercolor skills grow, you will develop your own preferences as you experiment.
 What works for beginners may not be the best for more advanced artists.

-I wrote this post because it’s what I needed when I first started.
+I wrote this post because I needed it when I first started.
 I needed someone to say, “Buy this; it’s good.”

 I’ve also tried to keep budget in mind.
 When you’re first starting out, you don’t want to spend a ton of money on supplies that you might not use.